 Two ways of achieving improved performance are through coaching and teaching.
 There are some similarities between these approaches but also key differences that create different results and have a different impact.
 It is important to recognise these differences and how and when to use each approach when leading a team.

 Primary differences between coaching and teaching

-Teaching is focused on the provision of new knowledge and skills.
-Coaching is focused on shifting responsibility for refining and developing knowledge and skills.
+Teaching aims to provide new knowledge and skills, while coaching aims to transfer responsibility for refining and developing knowledge and skills.